-L’Auberge du Pont de Collonges is also known as Paul Bocuse after its celebrity chef.
-This restaurant has won three Michelin stars and most people have to save for months before dining here.
-It offers the ultimate experience in classic French dining, right from the impeccable service and jaw-dropping decor to the food presentation and complex flavors.
-The whimsical façade of maroon and green with bronze plaques belies the luxurious decor of the dining room, replete with vintage chandeliers, archways and potted plants.
-Truffle Soup, Loup en Croûte (crusted sea bass) with lobster mousse, and Rouget Barbet (red mullet) in layers of potato are just a few of the dishes on their extensive menu.
-Though you may well have to break the bank, a dinner at this riverside restaurant is regarded a must for all self-proclaimed gastronomes.
+Restaurant Paul Bocuse, named after its head celebrity chef, has garnered two Michelin stars for its exquisite French cuisine.
+It offers the ultimate experience in classic French dining, right from impeccable service and stunning decor to the presentation and complex flavors.
+The whimsical maroon and green façade belies the luxurious decor of the dining room, which features vintage chandeliers, regal art pieces, and a cozy fireplace.
+Truffle Soup, Loup en Croûte (crusted sea bass) with lobster mousse, and Rouget Barbet (red mullet) in layers of potato are just a few of the dishes on their elaborate menu.
+Complete with sumptuous desserts and delicate wines, dinner at this riverside restaurant is regarded as a must for all self-proclaimed gastronomes.

 Located inside a beautiful bourgeois house, Pierre Orsi is one the best restaurants in the city.
 The dishes are delicious, of a fine quality and are accompanied by some wonderful vintages.
 It is worth noting that during the week most of the customers are business people.
 With a menu filled with some great French cuisine, including duck aiguillette and roasted rabbit, diners here are always satisfying.
 You also get to chose from a great selection of well known French wines.